jazzfan2/helper_scripts/README.md

 ## selfmounter.sh

 'selfmounter.sh' automatically mounts any external USB-drive, eMMC and SD-Card once physically added to the system.
 As with mount_plugdrives.sh and mount_volumes.sh, an xterm window popup prompts for a password if required.
-'selfmounter.sh' is meant to function as a background daemon called from '$HOME/.sessionetc' (i.e the 'startup applications' file read by EMWM's session manager).
+Meant to act as a background daemon called from '$HOME/.sessionetc' (i.e the 'startup applications' file read by EMWM's session manager).

-'selfmounter.sh' is an alternative for using a 'udev'-rule for automounting - which I wasn't able to get working although I really tried hard, grrrr!!! :-C
+'selfmounter.sh' is an alternative for using a 'udev'-rule for automounting.

 ## splitpanes.sh

 'splitpanes.sh' does a 'splitting' of the active file-manager window into two side-by-side windows showing same directory, sharing same total area and position as a pair as before splitting.
 Repeated splitting is supported.
-It is meant to 'mimic' the 'split pane'-functionality found in some other file managers e.g. PCManFM, by actually generating two new windows replacing their parent window.
+It's meant to mimic the 'split pane'-functionality found in some other file managers e.g. PCManFM, by actually generating two new windows replacing their parent window.

 The program takes the (current) directory (within the active file manager window) as an argument.